 Do I have to be a family member to donate my kidney to someone?

 No. You could be friends, neighbors, acquaintances, in-laws–you can even donate to someone you don’t know.
-Donating to one’s child, as I did, is fairly common, and family members remain the largest portion of donors, but more and more living donors are not related to their recipient.
+Donating to your adult child, as I did, is fairly common, and family members remain the largest portion of donors, but more and more living donors are not related to their recipient.

 Who pays for my surgery and the donor evaluation?